 In February 1412, Wardlaw issued an Episcopal charter of foundation assigning privileges to a small existing academic group established in 1410 by Scottish masters returning from Paris.

-The need to seek Papal authority for the confirmation of the charter saw a petition in the name of James I, at that point still a prisoner in England, dispatched to Benedict who was safely settled in the impressive Knights Templar built Pensicola Castle (Castillo Del Papa Luna) on Spain’s Costa del Azahar.
+The need to seek Papal authority for the confirmation of the charter saw a petition in the name of James I, at that point still a prisoner in England, dispatched to Benedict who was safely settled in the impressive Knights Templar-built Pensicola Castle (Castillo Del Papa Luna) on Spain’s Costa del Azahar.

-J. Maitland Anderson writing in the Scottish Historical Review in 1911 suggests that, “This plurality of bulls issued by the same Pope and bearing the same date, at the founding of a university, is probably without parallel in the academical history of Europe.”
+J. Maitland Anderson writing in the Scottish Historical Review in 1911 suggests that “This plurality of bulls issued by the same Pope and bearing the same date, at the founding of a university, is probably without parallel in the academical history of Europe.”

 He said, “There were many risks and dangers by land and sea to which Scottish clerks were exposed in quest of instruction in the Faculties of Theology, Law, Medicine and the Liberal Arts: the battles they had to fight, the detentions they had to endure, the broils they had to encounter…on their way to the Universities of other countries…

-“…considering also the peace and quietness which flourish in the said city of St Andrews and its neighbourhood, its abundant supply of victuals, the number of hospices and other conveniences for students, which it is known to possess, we are led to hope that this city, which the devine bounty has enriched with so many, may become the fountain of science…”
+“…considering also the peace and quietness which flourish in the said city of St Andrews and its neighbourhood, its abundant supply of victuals, the number of hospices and other conveniences for students, which it is known to possess, we are led to hope that this city, which the divine bounty has enriched with so many, may become the fountain of science…”

 They came, said Bower, “on the Morrow of the Purification of Our Lady, which happened to be a Saturday.
 As soon as Ogilvie’s arrival was known, the sounds of bells went forth from all of the churches of the town.

-The University foundation would have conferred an added dignity to the town while bringing further personal prestige to Wardlaw, no doubt motivated to raise the profile of his diocese above others.
+The University foundation would have conferred added dignity to the town while bringing further personal prestige to Wardlaw, no doubt motivated to raise the profile of his diocese above others.
 Indeed, the initial focus was to improve the clergy’s education.

 Historian Isla Woodman argued that aside from prestige his charter was more concerned with endowing the University with trade privileges and tax exemptions, which extended to all staff, academic and non-academic.

 Henry Wardlaw’s charter

-Neither Wardlaw’s charter or the papal bulls made any provisions to house the new university, a situation which prompted Woodman to argue that the, “infant institution was little more than a concept – a community of scholars lacking proper monetary endowment as well as a physical base.”
+Neither Wardlaw’s charter nor the papal bulls made any provisions to house the new university, a situation which prompted Woodman to argue that the “infant institution was little more than a concept – a community of scholars lacking proper monetary endowment as well as a physical base.”

 It was 1419 before it received any kind of endowment.
-The first recorded came from Robert of Montrose the Prior of St Andrews who donated the Chapel of St John on South Street, close to the cathedral.
+The first one recorded came from Robert of Montrose the Prior of St Andrews who donated the Chapel of St John on South Street, close to the cathedral.

-In many ways Beaton’s motivation for founding the college was similar to Wardlaw’s – the better education of parish priests.
+In many ways, Beaton’s motivation for founding the college was similar to Wardlaw’s – the better education of parish priests.

-On a contemporary note, during a period of Cathedral renovation the head of Wardlaw’s effigy was discovered hidden in a wall and the torso was found used as a window lintel.
+On a contemporary note, during a period of Cathedral renovation, the head of Wardlaw’s effigy was discovered hidden in a wall and the torso was found used as a window lintel.

-It wasn’t until May 1408 that he was recorded in Scotland where he was styled rector of Criech, near St Andrews and the Papal Inquisitor of Heretical Pravity in Scotland.
+It wasn’t until May 1408 that he was recorded in Scotland where he was styled rector of Criech and the Papal Inquisitor of Heretical Pravity in Scotland.
 Despite his pivotal university role, he is best remembered for rooting out heretics.